gunziptarball/typycal/README.rst

 >>> assert env.README_PATH.exists()

+If you want to enforce the presence of certain variables in your environment, you can add them this way

+>>> @typed_env
+... class StricterEnvironment:
+...     __required_on_init__ = ('NEED_ME', )
+...
+...
+NEED_ME: str

+An error will be thrown immediately when the environment object is instantiated.

+>>> stricter_env = StricterEnvironment()
+Traceback (most recent call last):
+    ...
+OSError: Variable 'NEED_ME' is required, but has not been defined.

 ^^^^^^^^^^^^^^
 ``typed_dict``
 ^^^^^^^^^^^^^^

 This decorator offers a simple, declarative means of converting a plain Python dictionary or string object into a type-aware object, with properties to access a defined set of keys.

 Developers working with REST APIs or any data loaded as a dictionary can use typycal to effectively design "contracts" with their code, and ideally end up with more readable software

 That said, since the release of Python 3.7, you likely will be better served with data classes.

-Let's say you have a settings file sitting somewhere, and it's loaded into your project as a dictionary (such as `json.load`, `yaml.safe_load`, etc...):
+Let's say you have a settings file sitting somewhere, and it's loaded into your project as a dictionary (such as ``json.load``, ``yaml.safe_load``, etc...):

 .. code:: json